Podlive/podlive-macos/README.md

 We really would like to see passionate developers with tons of ideas to improve and push forward this Mac client.
 And there is just one requirement: *I would like to see it Objective-C only*.

 Please don’t get me wrong, I’m a Swift developer too.
 But my private passion still is on ObjC.
-So, Podlive for Mac may be born with the idea in mind to let ObjC a living language, who knows it (naive minded, isn’t it?)...
+So, Podlive for Mac may be born with the idea in mind to keep ObjC a living language, who knows (naive minded, isn’t it?)...
 And for all you Swift fans, the code style of this project looks very familiar. 😉

 To contribute, just clone this project and start to develop. *Please avoid to spam us with tons of issues.* It really doesn’t help us.
 The best way is to fork this project, make your (changes|fixes|additions) and open a pull request.
 Thanks for understanding.